 Figures Captions

 Figure 1.
-The Flying Goose Site (45PO435) in northeastern Washington: (a) Physiographic map of the Pacific Northwest with Interior Salish group lands outlined.
-1. Kalispel 2.
-Spokane 3.
-Coeur d’Alene 4.
-Flathead and Pend d’Oreille (loosely adapted from Smith 1963; Walker 1998:ix), (b) The Pend Oreille Valley and 45PO435 with contemporaneous sites.
+The Flying Goose site (45PO435) in northeastern Washington: (a) Physiographic map of the Pacific Northwest with Interior Salish group lands outlined: 1.
+Kalispel, 2.
+Spokane, 3.
+Coeur d’Alene, 4.
+Flathead and Pend d’Oreille (loosely adapted from Smith 1963; Walker 1998:ix); (b) The Pend Oreille Valley and 45PO435 with contemporaneous sites.

 Figure 2.
 Plan view of structure footprint and all excavated units.
-Units are labeled with letters while subunit quadrants are numbered.
+Units are labeled with letters, while subunit quadrants are numbered.
 The eastern wall of the excavation, which is bolded, is the profile shown in Figure 3.

 Figure 3.
 East wall profile of Feature 2 illustrating Unit E, the structure rim in Unit F, and the center of the structure in Unit G. Unit H extended further east (Figure 2) and was excavated to capture the structure rim.